-In the right direction.
-Let us take the Berlin issue, for intance.
+Those readjustments which may at present be negotiable are of necessity rather modest ones, but they might represent a first step in the direction.
+Let us take the Berlin issue, for instance.
 Russia once proposed that there be established a loose federation between the West German state and the East German state.
 I suppose this would mean the setting up of a Federal Council with an equal number of delegates from West Germany and East Germany.
 Presumably, the delegates from East Germany would represent the Government of the East German state, whereas the delegates from the West German state might either represent the Government of the West German state, or else they might be elected, by the Bundestag perhaps, or directly by the citizens of West Germany.
-Presumably, the ground rules of the Council would provide that it could take action only with the concurrence of 75 percent of the delegates.
+Presumably, the ground rules of the Council would provide that it could take action only with the concurrence of 75 per cent of the delegates.
 This rule would insure that action taken by the Council had the support of the majority of the delegates of both the West German state and the East German state.

-There are enough issues on which the interests of West Germany and East Germany coincide to keep such a Federal Council busy and effective for many years to come -- in spite of the severe restrictions imposed by the ground rules.
+There are enough issues on which the interests of West Germany and East Germany coincide to keep such a Federal Council busy and effective for many years to come--in spite of the severe restrictions imposed by the ground rules.

-We may assume that, if such a loose federation between the two German States were established, there would be no bar to the migration of Germans within the federation.
+We may assume that, if such a loose federation between the two German states were established, there would be no bar to the migration of Germans within the federation.
 In order to keep migration to West Germany within tolerable limits, the government of East Germany would have to eliminate those restriction which have in the past caused their people to flee to West Germany.
 Even so, there would probably be some migration to West Germany, at least initially, because the standard of living there is higher.
 In the case of a major economic recession in West Germany, however, migration would probably be reversed.